 The Wolf's House 2012 black Biro drawings and mixed media (black Biro drawings on sanded and painted wood, hand printed cotton, scenic snow, model Russian Tank and German Infantry soldiers, model animals, replica Deluxe FI Hand Grenades, white enamel paint.

-This sculpture contemplates the conscious brutality of man and the instinctive nature of animals by creating a scene of role reversal.
-Inspired by cuckoo clocks, their iconography in this piece suggests waiting for fate to take its course.
+This sculpture contemplates the conscious brutality of man as opposed to the instinctive nature of animals by creating a scene of role reversal.
+Inspired by cuckoo clocks, their iconography in this piece suggests waiting for fate to take its course and nature at the mercy of man.
 The exterior of the house features original Biro drawings of Jane's Northern Inuit dog and muse Lily, drawn directly onto painted wooden panels.

 Using various mediums, this artwork was handmade by Jane.
 The weights of the cuckoo clock are replica Deluxe F1 Russian hand grenades.
 A model Russian tank soldier balances on one of the hand grenades.
-Mr and Mrs Wolf were created from original 1970’s Krakow Cepelia dolls, their head’s replaced with casts of a wedding cake topper.
+In the snow surrounding the cottage, model German infantry soldiers, skulk under the window on the left side, to ambush a battalion of Russian tank soldiers placed on the right side of the cottage.
+Mr and Mrs Wolf were created from original 1970’s Krakow Cepelia dolls, their heads replaced with casts of Jane's wedding cake topper.

-View of house front with original Biro drawing and Mrs Wolf
+View of house front with original Biro drawing of Lily and Mrs Wolf

-Propaganda Poster "Save Us"! montage of original Biro drawing and Soviet propaganda poster 'Red Army Soldier, Save Us!' by Viktor Koretsky, 1943
+Propaganda Poster "Save Us"! montage of original Biro drawings of Lily and Soviet propaganda poster 'Red Army Soldier, Save Us!' by Viktor Koretsky, 1943

 Interior view with 'East Meets West - Forests' Memories' mural, propaganda posters, model animals and Mr Wolf